You better brace yourself because today I am going to get all crafty on your arse.

 - Make sure nozzle is pointing at shoes and not at your face.
 I add this step for you dear reader, as I did not do this check, and varnished my face.
 Extra tip have turpentine close by to remove varnish from face and glasses.

-- Have extra glass of wine to wash away the taste of spray varnish.
+- Have an extra glass of wine to wash away the taste of spray varnish.
 It tastes very, very, bad (shudder).

 - Give shoes a good coating of varnish.
 Leave to dry overnight.